ejiro2024/Sales-Report-System/README.md

 ## Insights from analysis

-- High-Value Customers Drive Most Revenue

-Alice Smith contributes almost ₦2M in total sales, making her the top customer by a wide margin.

-Charlie Okafor follows with over ₦1.1M, while Bob Johnson has minimal spending (~₦6,000).

-- Product Preferences Vary by Customer

-Alice Smith favors high-value items such as Laptops and Smartphones.

-Charlie Okafor’s purchases are diversified, covering Laptops, Headphones, and Powerbanks.

-Joshua Oke spends mostly on Headphones and Smartphones.

-- Sales Are Concentrated Among a Few Customers
+- High-Value Customers Drive Revenue – Alice Smith is the top customer with nearly ₦2M in sales, followed by Charlie Okafor with ₦1.1M.
+Bob Johnson records the lowest spend at approximately ₦6,000.

+- Distinct Product Preferences – Alice Smith focuses on high-value purchases such as laptops and smartphones.
+Charlie Okafor shows a diversified buying pattern, including laptops, headphones, and powerbanks.
+Joshua Oke primarily purchases headphones and smartphones.

-A small group of customers accounts for the majority of revenue, suggesting a dependency risk if these customers reduce their spending.
+- Revenue Concentration Risk – A small number of customers generate the bulk of total sales, creating dependency risks if their purchasing patterns decline.

-- Product-Level Revenue Drivers

-High-ticket items like Laptops and Smartphones generate most of the revenue.

-Lower-cost accessories (e.g., Ear Pieces, Headphones, Screen Guards) sell in smaller amounts and contribute less to total sales.
+- Key Revenue Drivers – High-ticket products like laptops and smartphones account for most sales revenue, while lower-priced accessories contribute less despite selling in smaller quantities.

 ## Conclusion and Recommendations